nathanjessen/nathanjessen.github.io/_posts/2015-11-11-an-introduction-to-bem.md

 ## BEM Example

 Let's look at how I would create a button and a search component using the BEM syntax.
-I've put together this CodePen to show the results: [BEM Syntax Example](http://codepen.io/njessen/pen/epQXWJ).
+I've put together this CodePen to show the results: [BEM Syntax Example](http://codepen.io/njessen/pen/epQXWJ){:target="_blank"}{:rel="noopener noreferrer"}.

 ### Button block